- 1 What Is Day Trading?

 To further clarify these definitions for high volume clients, some brokerages even refer to ‘hyperactive’ day traders – a step beyond the standard’ day trader.’

-Even though these definitions can vary widely, day trading usually indicates the use of trading strategies that maximize small price movements in high-liquidity stocks or currencies.
+Even though these definitions can vary widely, DT usually indicates the use of trading strategies that maximize small price movements in high-liquidity stocks or currencies.
 From Commodities to Crypto, this article will provide you with an introduction to day trading and how you can participate in this trillion dollar industry.

 What is traded?